the-ginger-geek/flutter_loqate/README.md

-Loqate, currently only address search, helps you locate addresses easier from plain text.
+Loqate helps you locate addresses easier from plain text.

 ## Features